 For years now I have wondered how many books actually get published.
-In the Christian book world every year, for example, more books on prayer, grace, parenting, and so on tumble off the shelves.
+In the Christian book world every year, for example, books on prayer, grace, parenting, and so on tumble off the shelves each year.
 Those I glance at sound almost exactly the same.
-Of course it’s no business of mine, but nonetheless, I am surprised.
+Of course it’s no business of mine that books are published, but nonetheless, I am surprised.

 Or so I thought.